VishakBaburaj/Sentiment-analysis-and-Word-frequency-of-student-responses/README.md

 # Objectives

 1) To identify the sentiments of each student based on their responses.
 2) To identify how many times a certain emotion has been used by the students.
 3) To identify the number of times a student has used a combination of emotions.
 4) To understand the mental health of students who want the exams to be conducted later or canceled.

 # Project Approach

 ## Research approach

-Based on the project, the most appropriate research approach to conduct is the qualitative research approach, where the data collected will be in a textual format.
+1) The most appropriate research approach to conduct is the qualitative research approach, the data collected will be in a textual format.

-Qualitative research helps us identify societal phenomena from a participants point of view.
+2) Qualitative research helps to identify societal phenomena from a participants point of view.

-Several methods are used to conduct qualitative research recommended in five main ways: Case Studies, Grounded theory, Ethnography, Content analysis, and Phenomenological study.
+3) To conduct qualitative research recommended there are five main ways: Case Studies, Grounded theory, Ethnography, Content analysis, and Phenomenological study.

-The method adopted is the phenomenological study determined to understand the experience of a particular event from the participants point of view.
+4) The method adopted is the phenomenological study determined to understand the experience of a particular event from the participants point of view.

 ## Data Collection

-Data collection has been done through a primary source of data the survey method.
+1) Data collection has been done through survey method which is the primary source of data collection.

-Google Form is the best choice to distribute the survey considering the COVID-19 situation in 2021.
+2) Google Form has been used to distribute the survey considering the COVID-19 situation in 2021.

-Data collection is done through the snowball sampling technique where primary contacts are asked to distribute the google form to their target acquaintances.
+3) Data collection is done through the snowball sampling technique where primary contacts are asked to distribute the survey to their target acquaintances.

 ## Data Understanding

 The google form consists of four sections.

-The first section comprises three questions related to which board the students are studying in, how they feel about their board exams and their opinions on whether to cancel or conduct the exams later.
+1) The first section comprises three questions related to which board the students are studying in, how they feel about their board exams and their opinions on whether to cancel or conduct the exams later.
 All three questions are definite, and the students are given an option to choose within the mentioned choices.

-The second section consists of one question as to why they want the board exams to be canceled.
+2) The second section consists of one question as to why they want the board exams to be canceled.
 This section will only be redirected only if the students opinion is to cancel the exams.

-The third section consists of one question to state why they want their exams to be conducted later.
+3) The third section consists of one question to state why they want their exams to be conducted later.
 This section will only be redirected only if the students opinion is to conduct the exams later.
 The students can type their reasons in short or long answers for both the second and third sections.

-And finally, the fourth section consists of one question which state the respondents are from.
+4) The fourth section consists of one question which state the respondents are from.

 ## Tools and Programming language adopted.